dmd-program/dmd-100/projects/open_design/define-product-pitch.md

 1. Choose an existing toy that interests you.
 2. Write a profile for this toy in the product pitch document.
-2. Consider how you will change the toy to suit the requirements of the project brief.
-Write a pitch and include a description of the attributes you will modify.
+2. **Consider how you will change the toy to suit the requirements of the Open Kit Project brief.** Write a pitch and include a description of the attributes you will modify.
 Examples include:
    1. Target audience (from child to adult for instance)
    2. Materials, fasteners
    3. Aesthetics